Pacquiao vs. Matthysse: Early Fight Predictions and More

 Early Fight Predictions

 Matthysse is going to be a tough obstacle for Pacquiao in the latter's quest to win another world title.
-The 35-year-old Argentinean is a fearless boxer with plenty of power, as evidenced by his 82 percent knockout rate.
+The 35-year-old Argentine is a fearless boxer with plenty of power, as evidenced by his 82 percent knockout rate.

 While he's lost to most of his prominent opponents—Viktor Postol, Zab Judah, Danny Garcia have each handed him defeats—he's taken on some fine contenders and won.

 He beat a then-undefeated Ajose Olusegun in 2012 to win his first world title in the super lightweight ranks.
-Matthysse has also earned stoppage wins over Lamont Peterson, Roberto Ortiz and John Molina Jr. He's never quite cracked the upper echelon, but he's a fine gatekeeper and should provide a test to the aging Pacquiao.
+Matthysse has also earned stoppage wins over Lamont Peterson, Roberto Ortiz and John Molina Jr.

+He has never quite cracked the upper echelon, but he's a fine gatekeeper and should provide a test for the aging Pacquiao.

 Matthysse will look to bully Pacquiao and will probably be looking for the knockout in the middle rounds.

-Matthysse, coming off a KO-win over Thailand's Tewa Kiram, no doubt respects Pacquiao's ability and status, but he generally likes to fight aggressive and get his opponents to wilt under a steady barrage of power punches.
-He may try to feel out Pacquiao for a round or two longer than he might other opponents, but he will be loathe to give Pacquiao a chance to win this one on the cards.
+The Argentine, coming off a KO-win over Thailand's Tewa Kiram, no doubt respects Pacquiao's ability and status, but he generally likes to fight aggressively and get his opponents to wilt under a steady barrage of power punches.

+He may try to feel out Pacquiao for a round or two longer than he might other opponents, but he will be loathe to give the veteran a chance to win this one on the cards.

 "He has so much power in his punches that if he hits you with a left, he hits you with a right, he hurts you," said his trainer, Joel Diaz, per ABS-CBN.com.